UofGSocialRobotics/anvil-data-processing/README.md

+this really will end up being multiple programs

 # anvil-data-processing
-Python tools to take in and clean, flatten, and group ANVIL video annotation data together by fuzzy-timestamp and group label with JSON output structure as follows:
+Python tools to take in and clean, flatten, and group ANVIL video annotation data together by fuzzy-timestamp and group label with JSON output structure described below.
+Also provides computation specific to metaphor counting.
+For example, counts instances of particular metaphors, and most common metaphor overlaps.

 ex. if Anvil data looks like this:
 ```